herberthamaral/FlexMetrics/README.md

 Where app_id is your application id (you can get it on Deskmetrics dashboard) and app_version is your application version (like "0.1" or "1.0b").

+For now, we automatically track any kind of button click, state change and module load.
+And it is all recursive: if you load an module, we automatically detects all states and buttons inside it and attach an event listener to them.

 Since Flex has no equivalent of JavaScript' onunload, we need to do a small hack in order to track the stApp event.
 So, add this to your html-template:

     <script type="text/javascript">